0x0012637/openvas-scanner/Installation.md

-# Manual for install and start openvas in Parrot Security OS
+# Manual for install and start openvas
-#
-#
-#
-Tested on Linux parrot 4.17.0-parrot8-amd64 #1 SMP Parrot 4.17.8-1parrot8 (2018-08-11) x86_64 GNU/Linux
-#
-Distributor ID:	Parrot
-#
-#Description:	Parrot 4.2
-#
-Release:	4.2
-#
-Codename:	stable

 #
 #
 #